-Low carb moussaka is incredibly flavorful.
-Yes, it’s a multi step recipe, but the hearty result is well worth it.
+Low carb keto moussaka is incredibly flavorful.
+Yes, it’s a multi-step recipe, but the hearty result is well worth the effort.

-This low carb moussaka is amazing.
+This low carb keto moussaka is amazing.
 I would urge you to make it ASAP.
 Except that it’s an involved, multi-step recipe, so you need to be in the right mood.
+I suggest tackling this recipe on a lazy weekend when you’re home anyway.

-I always loved Greek cuisine (I make this gyro recipe quite often).
-And I especially love moussaka, a rich, flavorful Greek casserole made with eggplants, ground meat and béchamel and topped with cheese.
+I always loved Greek cuisine (I make these Greek lamb lettuce wraps quite often).
+And I especially love moussaka, a rich, flavorful Greek casserole made with eggplants, tomatoes, ground meat, and béchamel and topped with cheese.

 Low Carb Moussaka